ibm-cloud-docs/Cloudant/api/cloudant-geo.md

 position within a given geographic circle.
 The function might be useful to determine insurance customers who live close to a known flood plain.

-To specify the circle, you provide:
+To specify the circle, you provide the following values:

 - Latitude
 - Longitude